 Still at the top of the Sea of Cortez but on the mainland of Mexico is Puerto Penasco (Rocky Point).
 It is the closest seawater for the residents of Arizona.
 It also started as a fishing village but the first real permanent settlement started with prohibition.
 A well was dug, hotel was built and a resort town offering booze and fishing to dry Americans began.
 Later the railroad was built nearby and full time residents started arriving.
 It was called Rocky Point till the 1930’s when the Mexican government changed its name to Puerto Penasco.
 The last 20 years have seen huge growth to the area.
 The government made the State of Sonora a ‘Free Zone’ and began investing money into the state and infrastructure of many cities.
 They have also began work on port facilities allow for future cruise ships.

 Just north of the city is the resort area of San Carlos.
 This area was founded as one of the first planned resort areas in Mexico.
-It has a marina, hotels, condos, RV areas and easy access from Arizona via Mexico Highway 15.
+It has a marina, hotels, private homes, condos, RV areas and easy access from Arizona via Mexico Highway 15.
 This is also the summer get away for the locals of Sonora’s capital Hermosillo.
 With the brutal summer heat Guaymas/San Carlos and Bahia de Kino is their beach escape.
 The local tourists from Sonora often refer to the San Carlos area as Gingolandia.

 Tile work Rosarito Hotel